pinapelz/VTuberDiscordBot/index.md

 - Java Maven
 All additional dependencies should already be included in the pom.xml file

+- Attention!
+Create 2 text channels called nijisanji-live and hololive-live to make use of currently live feature!
 ## Building from source
 This project is formatted for Intellij IDEA
 1. Download Source